magikrun/magik/technical-spec.md

 At runtime, machineplane:
 1. Extracts the embedded binary
 2. Creates a minimal OCI image (`localhost/magik/workplane:latest`)
-3. Imports it into Podman
+3. Imports it into the container runtime
 4. Uses it as the `infra_image` for all pods

 ### 4.2 Agent Lifecycle